sao16b/4n6/_posts/2024-04-18-MVS_CTF_2024_Android_Writeup.md

 **Prompt**: What is the SIM operator name?

 SIM information can be found in the `telephony.db`{: .filepath} database, which I found in the device encrypted storage at `/data/user_de/0/com.android.providers.telephony/databases`{: .filepath}.
 The `siminfo`{: .filepath} table contains three entries with two carriers: T-Mobile and **Boost Mobile**.
-Considering that Boost Mobile has the data_roaming column set to 1, and the iso_country column set to 'us', that's probably the primary SIM operator.
+Considering that Boost Mobile has the `data_roaming`{: .filepath} column set to 1, and the `iso_country`{: .filepath} column set to 'us', that's probably the primary SIM operator.

 ![telephony.db](/assets/img/2024-04-18/4_1.png){: width="600" }